Het-Joshi/blog/_posts/2023-10-23-HinduismFOSS.md

 The term 'Religion' as we understand it today is a notion from 'Judeo-Abrahmic' traditions and is very very different from our understanding of the term 'Dharm' in Bharat.
 This was a derivation from a statement given by the Supreme Court of India Itself!
 However when the Supreme Court says this, it does not take away the status of Hinduism as a faith to guarantee the provisions of Article 26.

+Dharm - Performing your duties righteously without expecting any favours in return.
+This is as Open-Source as it gets!

 Perhaps nowhere else in the World has the quest for meaning taken so many different hues than Bharat.
 The term 'Bharat' itself is a word that means _The land of those who seek knowledge_.
 ## The Linkages with FOSS Philosophy